robin-mueller/auto-apms-guide/src/usage/concepts/behavior-tree-executor.md

 **This action allows starting the execution of a specific behavior tree.**

 In the request, the user must formulate which behavior tree is to be executed by providing `build_request`.
 Optionally, `build_handler` may be specified to determine which build handler must be used to interpret `build_request` (If empty, the one that is currently loaded will be used).
-Depending on the implementation of the build handler, `node_manifest` and `root_tree` may be required for registering the corresponding behavior tree nodes respectively to define the entry point for execution.`build_request`, `node_manifest` and `root_tree` are passed to [`TreeBuildHandler::setBuildRequest`](https://robin-mueller.github.io/auto-apms/classauto__apms__behavior__tree_1_1TreeBuildHandler.html#ac4c4887fcd65b024a89445009cbe15b4).
+Depending on the implementation of the build handler, `entrypoint` and `node_manifest` may be required for defining the entry point for execution and/or registering the corresponding behavior tree nodes.`build_request`, `entrypoint` and `node_manifest` are passed to [`TreeBuildHandler::setBuildRequest`](https://robin-mueller.github.io/auto-apms/classauto__apms__behavior__tree_1_1TreeBuildHandler.html#ac4c4887fcd65b024a89445009cbe15b4).

 Only a single `StartTreeExecutor` goal is allowed to be executed at a time.